 Stamp Duty Land Tax

-If you own, or part own, more than one residential property worth £40,000 or more, a 3% surcharge of SDLT will be charged on the purchase of a new property; this includes FHLs.
-This will lead to SDLT being payable at 3% on properties purchased with a value of up to £500,000, and 8% on properties purchased between £500,001 to £925,000.
+If you own, or part own, more than one residential property worth £40,000 or more, a 3% surcharge of Stamp Duty Land Tax (SDLT) will be charged on the purchase of a new property; this includes furnished holiday lettings.
+This will lead to SDLT being payable at 3% on properties purchased with a value of up to £250,000, and 8% on the next £675,000 (the portion from £250,001 to £925,000).

 VAT

-If you are already a VAT-registered person, or are required to be VAT registered, VAT will need to be charged on the FHL income.
+If you’re already a VAT-registered person, or are required to be VAT-registered, VAT will need to be charged on the FHL income.

-It should also be noted that if VAT has not been charged but should have been, HMRC will deem the rent to be VAT-inclusive.
+If VAT hasn’t been charged when it should have been, HMRC will consider the rent to be VAT-inclusive.

-There are advantages to letting a property as an FHL but, as ever, the rules are complex and advice should be sought for your specific situation before taking any action.
-In particular following the events of 2020 where certain conditions may not be met, a review of your particular position should be carried out.
+There are advantages to letting a property as a furnished holiday letting but, as ever, the rules are complex, and you should seek advice for your specific situation before taking any action.

-For advice regarding any of the issues raised here, please contact your usual Saffery partner, or contact Zena Hanks, E: [email protected].
+For help with any of the issues raised here, please speak to your usual Saffery contact, or get in touch with Zena Hanks.

-This factsheet is based on law and HMRC practice at 1 November 2020.
+This factsheet is based on law and HMRC practice as at 1 November 2023.

 Contact Us